 Please notify the school by 9 a.m. if a student will be absent.
 Please remember that Kansas Law (K.S.A.
 72-113) requires attendance in school.
-An absence will be considered unexcused if you do not call in.

 PLEASE NOTE: STUDENT ATTENDANCE WILL BE TRACKED BY THE MINUTES A STUDENT IS AT SCHOOL.
 Any student being checked out before 3:10 will be counted absent for the number of minutes left in the day.